 - Add your eggs one at a time, and mix just until each is incorporated.

-- To make a white chocolate version, add 2 ounces melted white chocolate and 1 1/2 teaspoons Frangelico liqueur (optional).
+- To make a white chocolate version, add 2 ounces of melted white chocolate and 1 1/2 teaspoons of Frangelico liqueur (optional).
 Use Oreo or graham cracker crumbs for the crust, if desired.

-- To make a chocolate version, add 2 ounces melted and slightly cooled semisweet chocolate to the batter, and consider a crust make of Oreos or Nabisco Famous Wafers.
-Top with a dab of ganache made with 2 ounces semisweet chocolate and 2 tablespoons heavy cream, then add a fresh raspberry or M&M to garnish.
+- To make a chocolate version, add 2 ounces of melted and slightly cooled semisweet chocolate to the batter, and consider a crust made of Oreos or Nabisco Famous Wafers.
+Top with a dab of ganache made with 2 ounces of semisweet chocolate and 2 tablespoons of heavy cream, then add a fresh raspberry or M&M to garnish.

-- To make they extra pretty for parties, top them with small dollops of raspberry coulis and perfectly plump red raspberries.
-They may also be decorated with dark chocolate and white chocolate ganache, then crowned with colorful M & M’s.
+- To make these mini cheesecake bites extra pretty for parties, top them with small dollops of raspberry coulis and perfectly plump red raspberries.
+They may also be decorated with dark chocolate and white chocolate ganache, then crowned with colorful M&M’s.
 Red and green candies are perfect for Christmas, but fall colors work for Halloween and Thanksgiving or pastels for Easter.
 You get the picture.

-- For company, set each cheesecake into festive holiday wrappers.
-You may leave on the original wrapper.
+- For company, set each cheesecake into festive holiday or seasonal wrappers (paper mini cupcake cups).
+You may leave on the original wrappers.

-- When I make a full sized cheesecake, I bake in a bain marie or water bath to help prevent cracking of the surface.
-With minis, it’s not needed as these don’t tend to crack plus the tops will be garnished!
+- When I make a full-sized cheesecake, I bake it in a bain marie or water bath to help prevent cracking of the surface.
+With this small cheesecake recipe, it’s not needed as they don’t tend to crack plus the tops will be garnished!